Bindu Panicker

 Bindu Panicker is an Indian actress who has more than 200 films to her credit.
 She has played both comedy and character roles in Malayalam cinema.
-She won the Kerala State Film Award for the best supporting actress in 2001 for Soothradharan.
+Critically acclaimed for her performance in 2001 for Soothradharan.
 She was a member of the Association of Malayalam Movie Artists executive committee.

+Personal life

+She was previously married to Biju.V.Nair from 1997 to 2003 and they have a daughter Kalyani.
+In 2009, she married actor Sai Kumar.